nodirbek-uktamov/hft_api/README.md

-# Exchanges
-A small library for apis of huobi and ftx.
+# A small library for apis of huobi and ftx.

 ### Installation
 ```
-pip install
+pip install hft-api

 ```

 ### Get started